All of us have a bad day, week, or even year every now and again.

 How to do diaphragmatic breathing

-If you’re having a bad day because you’re feeling stressed and anxious, try the following diaphragmatic breathing exercise.
+If you’re having a bad day because you’re feeling stressed and anxious, you can enhance your mood by following this diaphragmatic breathing exercise.

 - Sit comfortably in a chair.
 Keep your knees bent and let your neck, head, and shoulders relax.